-- Are strong boned, sturdy and muscular - The joints should be sound, strong and correctly angulated to support the powerful propulsion from the hindquarters during movement - The upper thighs are broad, deep and muscular as seen from the side and the rear - The lower thighs have well defined muscles and show substance down to the hocks - The metatarsus is broad, relatively short and perfectly upright.
+- Strong boned, sturdy, and muscular - The joints should be sound, strong, and correctly angulated to support the powerful propulsion from the hindquarters during movement. - The upper thighs are broad, deep, and muscular, as seen from the side and the rear. - The lower thighs have well-defined muscles and show substance down to the hocks. - The metatarsus is broad, relatively short, and perfectly upright.
 The front is in a vertical line with the rear of the rump.

-- From the rear the profile of the hindquarters should form an inverted U, with the stifles pointing straight forward and the hocks straight backwards. - The hind paws point straight forward, are slightly smaller than the forepaws but have the same quality.
+From the rear, the profile of the hindquarters should form an inverted U, with the stifles pointing straight forward and the hocks straight backwards. - The hind paws point straight forward, are slightly smaller than the forepaws, but have the same quality.